How does it work?

 example.com using the HTTP protocol (the language used to exchange Web resources) over SSL/TLS (a security layer over TCP, the Internet's rules for programs to talk to each other) and request the resource

 Ouinet looks for the content in a different way.
 It uses an index not unlike that of a book: in Ouinet's distributed cache index you look up the whole URL of the content and get a list of clients holding a copy of it.
-The index itself is distributed, with clients in charge of announcing which content they have to others.
+The index itself is distributed, with clients in charge of announcing what content they have to others.
 Actually, only a hint on each URL is announced, so that someone spying your device's traffic cannot tell which content you have, but someone looking for a particular content can follow the hints towards your client.

 Technical note: One way the index is implemented is using BitTorrent's Distributed Hash Table (DHT) to get the addresses (IP and port) of the clients with the content.
 The DHT uses a Cryptographic hash function to compute the table key from the content's URL and some other parameters as the injector key (see below), so that several indexes can coexist.

-Also, the CENO Browser does not announce the URL of every single resource it holds: with any modern page having tens or hundreds of components (images, style sheets, scripts…), that would cause a lot of traffic.
+Also, CENO Browser does not announce the URL of every single resource it holds: with any modern page having tens or hundreds of components (images, style sheets, scripts…), that would create a lot of traffic.
 Instead, resources are grouped under the URL of the page pulling them, and only that URL is announced.
 This is done with the help of an ad hoc browser extension (described later on).

-Clients offering some particular content over the distributed cache are said to be seeding it or to be their seeders (these terms come from the P2P file sharing world).
+Clients offering some particular content over the distributed cache are said to be seeding it or to be their seeders (these terms come from the P2P file-sharing world).
 Going back to our example scenario, there are two clients seeding some content.
-Unfortunately, one is seeding content Y and the other one content Z, so your client would find no entries for content X in the distributed cache index, as depicted below.
+Unfortunately, one is seeding content Y and the other one content Z, so your client would find no entries for content X in the distributed cache index, as depicted below:

-By the way, injector certificates are shipped in the CENO Browser, allowing it to detect attackers trying to impersonate injectors.
+By the way, injector certificates are shipped in CENO Browser, allowing it to detect attackers trying to impersonate injectors.

 If encryption was not sufficient, connections to injectors can use special obfuscation techniques (like I2P and Tor's Pluggable Transports) to make identification even more difficult.